Nolankicks/nolankicks.github.io/src/content/blogs/fortwarsdevblog1.md

 For the past few weeks, a few contributors and I have been working on a remake of [Fortwars](https://sbox.game/nolankicks/fortwars) in [s&box](https://sbox.game/about).

 <Header title="Goals" />
-When I started the projects, I had a few libraries I wanted to make the use of.
+When I started the projects, I had a few libraries I wanted to make use of.

 ### Game Events
 [Game Events](https://sbox.game/facepunch/libevents) is an event library made by Facepunch.
 It allows easy dispatching of events within the scene.
 Alot of the core game loop is managed this way.